alco-company/mortimer-bellis/WORKLOG.md

 * locale, time_zone = same as creator on create employee
 * locale, time_zone = same as creator on create user
+* punches on tablets - payroll_period - cannot list all

 ### 27/5/2024